-This applies whether you’re using the stamp on business correspondence, in card design or simply in a bit of art work.
+Cleaning your rubber stamp applies whether you're using the stamp on business correspondence, in card design or simply in a bit of artwork.
 Getting it wrong can lead to:

 - Uneven-inking – if you fail to apply your stamp to the ink pad properly, uneven-inking could result, which again would lead to poor images.
 Even pressure and movement on the ink pad ensures even ink coverage and better results.

-- Under-inking – too little ink will result in a faded an illegible image.
+- Under-inking – too little ink will result in a faded and illegible image.